-- The company was honoured in the third edition of the 2016 Healthy Company Awards in recognition of its management of healthy habits programs and particularly for its cardiovascular prevention plan.
+- Iberdrola España was honoured in the third edition of the 2016 Healthy Company Awards (Spain) in recognition of its management of healthy habits programs and particularly for its cardiovascular prevention plan.

-- For our own employees, the incident rate (accidents involving more than one day of sick leave per 100 workers) dropped by 58% in the last 5 years.
+- For our own employees, the incident rate (accidents involving more than one lost day 100 workers) dropped by 43% in the last 5 years at close of 2017.

-- For contractors, there has been a 39% reduction in the rate of incidents entailing leave in the last 5 years, down 14% compared to 2015.
+- For contractors, there has been a 18% reduction in the lost time incidence rate in the last 5 years at close of 2017.